• Skip to primary navigation

 Here are a few notes to ensure that your fruit-snack-making is a raging success!

-Lay out all your supplies & materials.
+Lay out Supplies & Materials

 Have the molds ready to go, the gelatin measured out and the fruits and veggies all chopped up.
 The molds I used (here) came with everything I needed - trays, droppers, etc. If your molds didn't come with trays, be sure to lay them on a baking sheet or another hard flat surface that can be used to transport them from the counter into the fridge!
 I highly recommend using a dropper to fill the molds as well, it makes it so much easier!